katjad/javascript101-handbook/faq.md

 > I'm a Javascript Ninja, is this group for me?

-Yes, please share your experience.
+Yes, please give something back.

 > Do I need to bring a laptop?